 By the age of seven, all children should visit a qualified orthodontist for an evaluation.
 This initial visit doesn’t necessarily mean immediate treatment but allows the orthodontist to monitor the child’s jaw and tooth development over time, identifying any potential issues early.

-Can a 6-Year-Old See an Orthodontist?
+Can a 6-year-old see an orthodontist?

 Yes, a 6-year-old can see an orthodontist.
 Early evaluations are valuable as they can detect developing problems, allowing proactive steps to prevent more serious issues as the child grows.